SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-9.md

 ## Install the Palo Alto Networks 9 App

-This page provides instructions for installing the Palo Alto Networks 9 App, along with examples of each of the dashboards that provide visual insights into your data.
+This section provides instructions for installing the Palo Alto Networks 9 App, along with examples of each of the dashboards that provide visual insights into your data.

 This app supports PAN-OS v9.